 The 2020 Poets in Residence are Anna Selby, Rommi Smith, and Suji Kwock Kim.

-Anna Selby will be coming in February and is looking forward to "being a little wild and making poems while exploring tangents and lakes, writing on my packraft while swimming."
+Anna Selby is looking forward to "being a little wild and making poems while exploring tangents and lakes, writing on my packraft while swimming."

 Rommi Smith is Poet in Residence for April.
 She is interested in "Drawing a line between the library-based archive to the outdoors.
 I’m fascinated by Wordsworth’s creative processes as much as his final, published poems.
 The role of walking and the Grasmere landscape in shaping his poetic imagination and ours."